I Am Done with Church

 If You Can’t Use Your Gifts You Will Eventually Leave

-Whenever I found myself in a church built on the senior pastor: His calling, his ministry, his preaching, his control, etc., his goals were very clear.
+Whenever I found myself in a church built on the senior pastor: his calling, his ministry, his preaching, his control, etc., his goals were very clear.
 Get the people to come to watch him serve and motivate them to donate money to help pay for it all.
 With no real outlet for my spiritual gifts, the boredom and frustration increased significantly.
-I saw there was no real vision to establish a true New Testament assembly of believers, but only to promote the religious organization.
-That was the sign it was time to move on and try to find something else that was closer to what I knew Jesus wants to build, but those are rare indeed.
+I saw there was no real vision to establish a true New Testament assembly of believers, but only to promote him and the religious organization.
+That was how I knew it was time to move on and try to find something else that was closer to what I knew Jesus wants to build, but those are rare indeed.

 You Can’t Change the System

-I have learned that you can’t change the system from within.
+I have finally learned that you can’t change the system from within.
 Therefore, I decided to join the exodus of believers out of the institutional church.
 It’s obvious to me, after decades of working in it, that the most effective way to fully embrace what Jesus wants to do is to come out.
 The next step is to trust Him to lead me to people who are looking for the same biblical reality.
-Yes, I’m done with church!
+So I finally took that first step.
+I am permanently done with the institutional church!
 The freedom resulting from that choice gives me a joy and peace that is precious indeed.

 Real Church is NOT what You Think